leoAshu/nodejs-essentials/README.md

     npm uninstall -g <package_name>

 > Note:
-> - is the standard package manager for `Node.js`
+> - is the standard package manager for Node.js
-> - is downloaded and bundled alongside `Node.js`
+> - is downloaded and bundled alongside Node.js
-> - can be used to download, configure and create packages for `Node.js` projects
+> - can be used to download, configure and create packages for Node.js projects

 <br>

 ## Commonly Used Commands:

+### Check version:

+    // display node.js version
+    node -v
+    node --version

+### Run Node.js script:

+    // run a script file
+    // can omit the .js extension
+    node <file_name>
+    node app.js
+    node app